fenago/data-science/lab_guides/Lab_2.md

 effectively combines interactivity with computing power and speed is necessary.
-This is where the Python programming language meets the needs of data science and, as mentioned in *Lab 1*, *Introduction to Data Science in Python*, we will be using Python in this book.
+This is where the Python programming language meets the needs of data science and, as mentioned in *Lab 1*, *Introduction to Data Science in Python*, we will be using Python in this course.

 The need to develop models to make predictions and to gain insights for decisionmaking cuts across many industries.
 Data science is, therefore,